 On February 4, 2014, we closed an underwritten public offering of \$201.3 million aggregate principal amount of our 2.75% Senior Convertible Notes due 2034 (Notes) pursuant to an underwriting agreement, dated January 29, 2014.
-The Notes accrue interest at a rate of 2.75% per year, payable semiannually in arrears on February 1 and August 1 of each year, commencing August 1, 2014.
+The Notes accrue interest at a rate of 2.75% per year, payable semiannually in arrears on February 1 and August 1 of each year.
 The Notes will mature on February 1, 2034, unless earlier converted, redeemed, or repurchased in accordance with the terms of the Notes.
 The initial conversion rate of the Notes is 17.8750 shares of our common stock, par value \$0.001 per share, per \$1,000 principal amount of Notes (which is equivalent to an initial conversion price of approximately \$55.94 per share).
 The conversion rate will be subject to adjustment upon the occurrence of certain specified events.
 Holders may surrender their Notes for conversion at any time prior to the stated maturity date.
 On or after February 6, 2018 and prior to February 6, 2021, we may redeem any or all of the Notes in cash if the closing price of our common stock exceeds 130% of the conversion price for a specified number of days, and on or after February 6, 2021, we may redeem any or all of the Notes plus accrued and unpaid interest.
 Holders may require us to repurchase all or a portion of their Notes on each of February 6, 2021, February 6, 2024, and February 6, 2029 at a repurchase price in cash equal to 100% of the principal amount of the Notes plus accrued and unpaid interest.
-If we undergo a fundamental change, as defined in the terms of the Notes, holders may require us to repurchase the Notes in whole or in part for cash at a repurchase price equal to 100% of the principal amount of the Notes in whole or in part for cash at a repurchase price equal to 100% of the principal amount of the Notes in whole or in part for cash at a repurchase price equal to 100% of the principal amount of the Notes in whole or in part for cash at a repurchase price equal to 100% of the principal amount of the N
+If we undergo a fundamental change, as defined in the terms of the Notes, holders may require us to repurchase the Notes in whole or in part for cash at a repurchase price equal to 100% of the principal amount of the Notes plus accrued and unpaid interest.

 In February 2014, we received \$195.2 million, net of underwriting discounts, from the issuance of the Notes and incurred approximately \$1.1 million in offering-related expenses.
-The underwriting discount of \$6.0 million was recorded as an offset to the proceeds.
-The balance of unamortized debt discount and debt issuance costs of \$6.5 million was included in convertible notes, net as of June 30, 2016 on the accompanying condensed consolidated balance sheet.
+The underwriting discount of \$6.0 million and the debt issuance costs of \$1.1 million were recorded as offsets to the proceeds.

-In February 2014, we used \$113.2 million of the net proceeds to fund the cash portion of the consideration payable by us in connection with our acquisition of DVS Sciences, Inc. (now Fluidigm Sciences Inc.) (See Note 4).
-Interest expense related to the Notes was approximately \$1.5 million and \$2.9 million for the three and six months ended June 30, 2016, respectively.
-Interest expense related to the Notes was \$1.5 million and \$2.9 million for the three and six months ended June 30, 2015, respectively.
-Approximately \$2.8 million of accrued interest under the Notes became due and was paid during the six months ended June 30, 2016.
+In February 2014, we used \$113.2 million of the net proceeds to fund the cash portion of the consideration payable by us in connection with our acquisition of DVS Sciences, Inc. (now Fluidigm Sciences Inc.).
+Interest expense related to the Notes was approximately \$1.5 million for both the three months ended June 30, 2017 and 2016, respectively.
+Interest expense related to the Notes was \$2.9 million approximately for both the six months ended June 30, 2017 and 2016, respectively.
+Approximately \$2.8 million of interest under the Notes became due and was paid during each of the six months ended June 30, 2017 and 2016, respectively.